brianwisti/rgb-brain-hugo/site/content/post/2021/02/tweaking-my-tools.md

 updated: 2024-01-26T10:22:18-08:00
 ---

-Playing a little more with [card/TTY Toolkit](../../../card/TTY%20Toolkit.md) for the site workflow.
+Playing a little more with [TTY Toolkit](../../../card/TTY%20Toolkit.md) for the site workflow.
 I wanted to say I'm tightening focus, but with a `require` list like this for one tool?

 ````ruby
 require 'pastel'